CRBT-Team/Purplet/sites/purplet.js.org/docs/60-configuration.md

 ## `alias`

 An object containing zero or more aliases used to replace values in import statements.
 These aliases are automatically passed to Vite and TypeScript.
+Built-in, `$lib` and `$features` aliases are provided.

 For example, you can add aliases to a components and utils folder: